Richard Wiseman

-Richard J. Wiseman (born 17 September 1966) is a Professor of the Public Understanding of Psychology at the University of Hertfordshire in the United Kingdom.
+Richard John Wiseman (born 16 September 1966) is a professor of the public understanding of psychology at the University of Hertfordshire in the United Kingdom.
 He has written several psychology books.
-He has given keynote addresses to The Royal Society, The Swiss Economic Forum, Google and Amazon.
+He has given keynote addresses to the Royal Society, the Swiss Economic Forum, Google and Amazon.
 He is a fellow for the Committee for Skeptical Inquiry and a patron of Humanists UK.
-Wiseman is also the creator of the YouTube channel Quirkology.
+Wiseman is also the creator of the YouTube channels Quirkology and In59Seconds.

 Early life and education

 Wiseman was born and raised in Luton.
 His mother a seamstress and his father an engineer, he learned his trade as a teenage magician working the crowds in Covent Garden.

-At 18 he continued as a street performer and went to University College London to study psychology, partly because it "was right around the corner".
+At 18, he continued as a street performer and went to University College London to study psychology, partly because it "was right around the corner".
 He shared accommodation as a student with Adrian Owen, later also to become a psychologist.
 In his years as a street performer he learned how to adapt or get out of what you are doing because "Sometimes you would start your act and after five minutes there was no audience."
 He moved to Edinburgh where he obtained his PhD in Psychology from the University of Edinburgh for research supervised by Robert L. Morris.
-He went from there to the University of Hertfordshire, becoming Britain's first professor in the Public Understanding of Psychology.